-Description: | The BARS is a simple, 4-item questionnaire used to assess a patient’s adherence with their prescribed medication regimen. |
+Description: | The Brief Adherence Rating Scale (BARS) is a simple, 4-item questionnaire used to assess a patient’s adherence to their prescribed medication regimen. |

 ---|---|